giventofly/pixelit/README.md

 You have inside the docs page a [tests](https://giventofly.github.io/pixelit/tests.html) page to check changes to different image sizes.

 ## Changelog

+### 2025-5-21

+* Small typo in documentation
+* Clarification on the minimum of colors for a palette

 ###  2023-02-25